-- A claim form (DCW-1) with your personal information and information about your injury, submitted to your employer
+- A claim form (DCW-1) with your personal information and information about your injury that must be submitted to your employer

-- An Application for Adjudication of Claim, served to the Workers’ Compensation Appeals Board (WCAB)
+- An Application for Adjudication of Claim that must be served to the Workers’ Compensation Appeals Board (WCAB)

-Your employer’s insurance company are then required to respond within 14 days by either sending you temporary disability payments or denying your claim.
+Your employer’s insurance company is then required to respond within 14 days by either sending you temporary disability payments or denying your claim.

 Do You Need Help with the Workers’ Compensation Process?